-Despite its Supreme Court victory, the IRS, recognizing that this was a sensitive issue, imposed its own restrictions on requesting audit and tax accrual workpapers.
+DESPITE ITS SUPREME COURT VICTORY, THE IRS-RECOGnizing that this was a sensitive issue-imposed its own restrictions on requesting audit and tax-accrual workpapers.
 Under Internal Revenue Manual procedures, accountants' workpapers were not to be requested as standard procedure; they were only to be requested when the factual data supporting a return could not be obtained from the taxpayer's records.

-These self-imposed restrictions reflected an IRS concern that both the client's openness in communicating with its accountant and the accountant's obligation to act in accordance with conservative accounting principles might be jeopardized if these workpapers were routinely requested.
+These restrictions reflected an IRS concern that both the client's openness in communicating with its accountant and the accountant's obligation to act in accordance with conservative accounting principles might be jeopardized if these workpapers were routinely requested.

-Earlier this year, however, in Announcement 2002-63, the IRS announced that for returns filed on or after July 1, 2002, it will routinely request the tax accrual workpapers for any "listed transaction" (as described above) that is properly disclosed on a return.
-If the taxpayer fails to disclose a listed transaction, the IRS will routinely request all tax accrual workpapers.
-In addition, as a discretionary matter, the IRS will request all tax accrual workpapers if tax benefits are claimed from multiple listed transactions, regardless of whether they are disclosed, or if there are reported financial accounting irregularities, such as those requiring a restatement of earnings, in connection with the examination of a return claiming benefits from a disclosed listed transaction.
+Earlier this year, however, in Announcement 2002-63, the IRS stated that for returns filed on or after July 1, 2002, it will routinely request the tax-accrual workpapers for any "listed transaction" (as described above) that is properly disclosed on a return.
+If the taxpayer fails to disclose a listed transaction, the IRS will routinely request all tax-accrual workpapers.

+In addition, as a discretionary matter, the IRS will request all tax-accrual workpapers if tax benefits are claimed from multiple listed transactions.
+This will be done regardless of whether the tax benefits are disclosed or whether there are reported financial-accounting irregularities-such as those requiring a restatement of earnings-in connection with the examination of a return claiming benefits from a disclosed listed transaction.

-For returns filed prior to July 1, the IRS may at its discretion request tax accrual workpapers pertaining to a listed transaction that a taxpayer failed to disclose.
+For returns filed prior to July 1, the IRS may at its discretion request tax-accrual workpapers pertaining to a listed transaction that a taxpayer failed to disclose.